rakeshclouddevops/test-smurf/README.md

 </a>
 </p>

-Smurf is a command-line interface built with Cobra, designed to simplify and automate commands for essential tools like Terraform and Docker.
+Smurf is a command-line interface (CLI) application built using Golang leveraging technology specific SDKs, designed to simplify and automate commands for essential tools like Terraform and Docker.
 It provides intuitive, unified commands to execute Terraform plans, Docker container management, and other DevOps tasks seamlessly from one interface.
 Whether you need to spin up environments, manage containers, or apply infrastructure as code, this CLI streamlines multi-tool operations, boosting productivity and reducing context-switching.
 ## Features

 - **Terraform Command Wrapper (stf):** Run `init`, `plan`, `apply`, `output`, `drift`, `validate`, `destroy`, `format` commands, and `provision`, a combined operation of `init`, `validate`, and `apply`.